Contact us for more info about Colombia Road Cycling Adventure

 No cycling

 Our adventure starts in Medellin, a city known for its music, museums and friendly people.
 You will be met at the airport and transferred to the tour hotel.
 Situated in the narrow Aburra Valley, Medellín packs the punch of a city twice its size.
 Its skyline reaches for the heavens, and high-rise apartments and office buildings are set against a backdrop of jagged peaks in every direction.
 The pleasant climate gives rise to its nickname ‘the City of Eternal Spring’.
 The city has a colourful past and is well set up for visitors to explore via its modern metro.
+Our first group meeting will be at the hotel before we head out for dinner.

 Meals: Dinner